 – The NUTS abbreviation refers to the The Nomenclature of Territorial Units for Statistics used by the European Commission (more information with current descriptions is available at Eurostat website

-– Types of production investigated: FC – field crops; FV – fruits and/or vegetables; PC – permanent crops, namely wine and/or orchards including olives; D – dairy; B – beef; MP – multipurpose breed; GS – goat and/or sheep; P – pig and/or poultry; M – mixed crop-livestock; AF – agro-forestry.
+– Possible types of production investigated: FC – field crops; FV – fruits and/or vegetables; PC – permanent crops, namely wine and/or orchards including olives; D – dairy; B – beef; MP – multipurpose breed; GS – goat and/or sheep; P – pig and/or poultry; M – mixed crop-livestock; AF – agro-forestry.

-Types of production investigated in the LIFT project case studies according to the country:
+Possible types of production investigated in the LIFT project case studies according to the country:

-Legend: Types of production investigated: FC – field crops; FV – fruits and/or vegetables; PC – permanent crops, namely wine and/or orchards including olives; D – dairy; B – beef; MP – multipurpose breed; GS – goat and/or sheep; P – pig and/or poultry; M – mixed crop-livestock; AF – agro-forestry.
+Legend: Possible types of production investigated: FC – field crops; FV – fruits and/or vegetables; PC – permanent crops, namely wine and/or orchards including olives; D – dairy; B – beef; MP – multipurpose breed; GS – goat and/or sheep; P – pig and/or poultry; M – mixed crop-livestock; AF – agro-forestry.